5 Things You Don't Know About Me

 2) I’m so lonely.

 There’s a huge void in my life – a black hole that gets deeper with each passing day.
 It isn’t the spiritual void I used to have.
 It’s more like a natural void.
 A perpetual yearning for a life partner.
 A beautiful woman to share my life with.
 Someone to share these crappy things with, someone to laugh at myself with, and someone to encourage me with more than words.
 Someone to provide for.
 Someone to teach me how to stop being so damn selfish and sensitive.
 Someone to hold me accountable in my spiritual life.
 Someone I feel comfortable holding hands and praying with.
 Someone to annoy.
 Someone to wake up with.
 Someone to love.

 I let people in, and then I find a reason to withdraw and push them away.
 I don’t do it on purpose.
 It’s just what I do.

 The Positive: I have a daily walk with the Lord.
 His presence consumes me when I seek Him.
 In Him I find my rest.

 “He heals the brokenhearted and binds up their wounds.” - Psalm 147:3

 Yeah.
 There’s no delicate way to say it.
-Not a day goes by where the thought doesn’t cross my mind.
 It’s usually just a thought – the kind that just skips through the evil half of my brain and kicks the inside of my skull just enough to remind me of the darkness that is reality.
 If I wasn’t so scared of hell, I would’ve already done it.

 The Positive: I know in my heart that life is worth it.
 I still vividly recall September 29th, 2014 when God literally picked me up and told me I belong here.
 Though I clearly don’t realize my value, I know that God does.
 I couldn’t possibly withstand an eternity of knowing I didn’t do my best.
 I have to keep going.
 With a smile.